workingDog/GoogleAI/README.md

     - `Image` for selecting an image from the Photos library,
     - `Camera` to take a picture using the camera.

--   **Tap** on a question or answer, to **copy** the text to the `Pasteboard` and enable you to paste it elsewhere.
+-   **Tap** on a question or answer text, to **copy** the text to the `Pasteboard` and enable you to paste it elsewhere.
 Similarly, tap on the picture to copy just the image.

 -   **Swipe left** on a question/answer, to deleted it.